 - Given the flux that ‘Here’ is in, this could be in anticipation of a bigger move down the road vis a vis their mapping partner(s)

-The last statement touches on a rumour that Greg Sterling mentioned on a post about the end of Yahoo Maps and the missing local strategy.
-Greg wrote about rumours of an acquisition of Foursquare – or even Yelp – but they are simply rumours at this stage & there is no suggestion that we will get an answer very soon.
+The last statement touches on a rumor that Greg Sterling mentioned on a post about the end of Yahoo Maps and the missing local strategy.
+Greg wrote about rumors of an acquisition of Foursquare – or even Yelp – but they are simply rumoured at this stage and there is no suggestion that we will get an answer very soon.

 What are your thoughts on the closure of Yahoo Maps?
 Are you sorry to see it go? or like many SEOs do you see it as a ‘non-event’?

 See more discussion at the Local Search Forum:

 Got a different viewpoint on this subject or some useful insights you want to share?
 We’re interested in publishing unique content written by smart marketeers on our blog.
 Contact us with your details and ideas and we’ll get back to you ASAP!